alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Background

 **Fit-PH** is a dataset derived from _PHoenix_, a Phase IV randomized clinical trial involving patients with pulmonary hypertension (PH).
+PHoenix is a trial where participants receive two treatments at two different periods (2 x 2 randomized crossover trial).
+This design is suited for evaluating short-acting treatments in chronic conditions.
+Each participant serves as their own control.

-The trial's primary aim was to assess dose-response effects and clinical efficacy of two medical regimes: **dual treatment**  - riociguat + ERA and **triple treatment** - selexipag + ERA + PDE5i.
+The trial's primary aim was to compare dose-response effects and clinical efficacy of the two medical regimes:
+- **Dual treatment**  - riociguat + ERA _or_
+- **Triple treatment** - selexipag + ERA + PDE5i.

 As part of the study, participants were also implanted with cardiovascular monitoring devices, which enables continuous remote capture of physiological signals.

-The dataset is collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and outcomes.
+The dataset is collected with the aim of developing personalized treatment-response profiles, by correlating each individual's device-measured physiology with medication dosing and clinical outcomes.
 The aim of remote monitoring is to detect early signs of therapeutic response -or adverse changes- to enable timely adjustment strategies.

 Trial design suggest participants are to be monitored over a 27 week period during which they were required to attend 4 hospital visits.
+At week 1-11, patients are randomised to receive either the dual or triple treatment arm.
+At weeks 13-15, treatment is stopped to enable a washout.
+At weeks 16-27, participants begin the other treatment arm.

-Monitoring of physiological, functional and psychological wellbeing are achieved when patients undergo clinical assessments at clinic, or self-report through questionaires.
-Additional data is also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.
+Participants undergo monitoring of physiological, functional and psychological wellbeing through undergo clinical assessments at clinic, or self-report through questionaires.
+In addition, data is also recorded remotely from home through implantable devices that tracked continuous physiological signals e.g. blood pressure.

 | ![](PHoenix.png) |
 |:--:|